 The Cuba Foreign Mission in Washington replied to my email.

 It turns out I can indeed buy the visa (a Tourist Card) from approved travel agents.
 Or from the airline if I’m flying directly from the US to Havana.
 They gave me an email address and phone numbers of an approved travel agent in Miami.

 It sounded too good to be true.
 Too easy.
 But I’m Nigerian.
 One more check.

 As we were flying American Airlines from Miami International Airport to Havana, I reached out to the airline’s office in Havana.
 I also emailed the travel agent.
 The Havana office of American Airlines confirmed I can buy the visa (tourist card) at a stand next to their Cuba check-in desk at MIA.
 The travel agency also confirmed that as long as we had multiple-entry B1/B2 visas, they’ll sell us the tourist card.
 We could buy it on the day of travel or online in advance.
 But they will only ship the visas to a US address if I ordered it online.

 Deal me up, baby!

-The Cuban Tourist Visa itself is a slip of paper.
+The Cuban Tourist Card itself is a slip of paper.
 Like a cheque.
 Only lighter.
 Because of the beef between the US and Cuba, the visa fee is $100 if you’re flying in from the US.
 It is a pathetic $20 if you’re flying from other countries.

 Sigh.
 Innocent people always get caught up in wars.